An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

 \begin{definition} We refer to diagrams of the optimal dual solutions \eqref{eq:beta-alpha-1} in the split instance as the $\alpha$-plot and $\beta$-plot.
 More precisely, in both plots, the $x$-axis represents the time horizon partitioned into the time intervals $\cup_{k=1}^N[t_{k}, t_{k}+\bar{v}_{k}]$ with which HDF processes subjobs.
 In the $\alpha$-plot, we draw a horizontal line segment at the height $\frac{\bar{\alpha}_{k}}{\bar{v}_{k}}$ for subjob $k$ and within its processing interval $[t_{k}, t_{k}+\bar{v}_{k}]$.
 In the $\beta$-plot we simply plot $\bar{\beta}_t$ as a function of time.
 We refer to line segments of the subjobs $k=j_{\ell}$ that are associated with job $j$ as $j$-steps (see Example \ref{ex:alpha-beta}). \end{definition}

-Next, in Algorithm \ref{alg:update}, we describe a simple process for converting optimal dual solutions $(\bar{\alpha}, \bar{\beta}_t)$ in the split instance to optimal dual solutions $(\alpha, \beta_t)$ for the original instance with the same objective cost.
+Next, in Algorithm \ref{alg:update}, we describe a simple backward process for converting optimal dual solutions $(\bar{\alpha}, \bar{\beta}_t)$ in the split instance to optimal dual solutions $(\alpha, \beta_t)$ for the original HGFCS instance with the same objective cost.
+The correctness of Algorithm \ref{alg:update} is shown in Lemma \ref{lemm:convert} whose proof is given in Appendix II.